Henrik Steffens: Legacy

+Henrik Steffens has been an influential figure in the Scandinavian history of Romanticism and was a towering figure in the effort to combine the emerging natural sciences with new Romantic ideas about nature.
+These were to a certain extent neglected in the 20th century as more positivism and naturalism dominated within the natural sciences.
+However, with the emergence of the Anthropocene, Steffens' ideas have been rediscovered as a source of inspiration for interdisciplinary perspectives on ecology and the earth sciences.

 The Henrik Steffens Professor, a named chair at the Humboldt University of Berlin in the field of humanities and social sciences, is funded by the Government of Norway and administered jointly by the Humboldt University and the University of Oslo.
 The professorship was established in connection with the state visit of German President Roman Herzog in Norway in 1998, on the initiative of Lucy Smith, the Rector of the University of Oslo.
 The purpose of the professorship is to promote academic cooperation between Norway and Germany in the fields of humanities and social sciences, "in the spirit of Henrik Steffens."
 It is one of the nine named chairs at the Humboldt University.

 The professorship is hosted by the Department of Northern European Studies at the Humboldt University, which is located near Unter den Linden.
 The department also hosts the Dag Hammarskjöld Professorship, which is funded by the Swedish government.